Turn an evaluated LLM change into an immutable release bundle, promote it through measured traffic, and roll back without losing lineage.

 Offline fixtures can't cover every real request shape.
 A shadow sends a sanitized copy of a production request to the candidate while the stable release alone supplies the user-visible answer.
 It can reveal latency or evidence-support problems without exposing the candidate's text to customers.

-The critical safety rule is easy to miss: a shadow isn't permitted to execute tools, send messages, change orders, or write customer state.
+The safety rule is easy to miss: a shadow isn't permitted to execute tools, send messages, change incident state, or write production state.
 Its output is evaluation data only.
-The envelope below also redacts an order identifier before queuing the shadow request.
+The envelope below also redacts an incident identifier before queuing the shadow request.

 1import re